ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-24-llm-annotation.md

 The prompt is a bit long, but it goes like this: I first provided the instructions for the task (i.e., the labels to classify with, the format for parsing, etc.), then I included exemplars via chain-of-thought.
-You can find the complete prompt by clicking the `details` tab below:
+The complete prompt is below:

 **Chain of thought prompt for argument mining annotation**